elos-lang/elos/README.md

 </p>

 # ELOS
-## Build HTML emails, without the torture
+## Build HTML emails, but without the torture

 Crafting HTML emails has always been a pain—inline styles, inconsistent rendering across email clients, and a sea of outdated quirks to navigate.